Eclalang/Ecla/Docs/Parser-Documentation.md

 - V a finite set of symbols such that V is a set of non-terminals symbols.
 - Σ is a finite set of symbols such that V∩Σ=∅ and Σ is a set of terminal symbols.
-- P is a set of production rules in the form A→w where A∈V and w∈(V∪Σ)*.
+- P is a set of production rules in the form A→w where A ∈ V and w ∈ (V ∪ Σ)*.
 - And S is the start symbol such that S∈V.

 ### Inner structure